kailey-nieves/MDEF-Website-Repository/docs/Term1/Design-Studio-.01.md

 This is our concept map in the house, about things that revolve around the word "Agriculture".
 <img src= "../../images/mapaconceptual.png" alt="Photo of our Conceptual Map">

-Although I think I still have things to experiments in order to have an idea of where I want to go with agriculture, I decided to start by experimenting on the possibilities of creating toys with biomaterial.